 Overview

-The Center for Healthy Sleep, directed by Rakesh Bhattacharjee, M.D., specializes in diagnosing and treating sleep disorders, including obstructive sleep apnea, obstructive and non-obstructive hypoventilation, central apnea, primary snoring and disorders of hypersomnia, including narcolepsy.
+The Center for Healthy Sleep, directed by Rakesh Bhattacharjee, M.D., specializes in diagnosing and treating a wide range of pediatric sleep disorders, including obstructive sleep apnea, obstructive and non-obstructive hypoventilation, central apnea, primary snoring and disorders of hypersomnia, such as narcolepsy.

-Our sleep medicine specialists are board certified, with expertise in sleep-related breathing disorders.
-To arrive at a diagnosis, the doctors may first evaluate your child to see if an overnight sleep study (polysomnography) is needed.
-If a sleep study is necessary, your child and one parent/guardian spend the night in an environment designed to relax the young patient and promote normal sleep.
+Our sleep medicine specialists are board certified, with expertise in sleep-related breathing disorders and other complex sleep conditions.
+To arrive at a diagnosis, the doctors may first evaluate your child in clinic and determine whether an overnight sleep study (polysomnography) is needed.
+If a sleep study is necessary, your child and one parent/guardian spend the night in an environment designed to help children feel comfortable and promote normal sleep.

 The sleep study is performed by a registered polysomnography technologist using state-of-the-art equipment.
-The data is analyzed, and the specialist interprets the results to determine the appropriate treatment.
+The data is analyzed, and a pediatric sleep specialist interprets the results to determine the appropriate treatment.
 Polysomnographic testing measures physiologic changes, including sleep stages, respiratory abnormalities, cardiac arrhythmias, body movements, arousals from sleep and abnormal behaviors in sleep.

 Scheduling a Sleep Study

-Please make sure we have your most current contact information, including phone number and address.
+Please ensure we have your most up-to-date contact information, including your current phone number and home address.

 Sleep Lab: 858-966-4066